ironbar/luxai/reports/01_Business_Understanding.md

  --->

 I will be going two weeks on holidays from 25 September and around 10 days from 26 November.
-So instead of having 3 months for the challenge I will be having slighlty more than 2 months.
+So instead of having 3 months for the challenge I will be having slightly more than 2 months.

 Moreover I will be missing on the last days of the challenge.
 Thus I need to have in mind that I need to end the challenge before the other participants.